TUDoAD/DropletDetection_YOLOv4/README.md

 ## yolov4.py (main program)

-Run this file to execute the whole workflow as shown below:
+Open this file to execute the whole workflow as shown below:

+The therminal command is given as Command_Terminal.txt file or can be found here:
 ABBILDUNG EINFÜGEN

+python yolov4.py -input_path input -output output -confidence 0.6

+*input = folder path to input video
+*output = folder for detection images and statistical evaluation [if not existing it will be created] *CS = confidence score; example: 0.6 means 60% confidence

+Further inputs are possible; please check the main skript for those.
+Additionally your piyel-to-micrometer ratio needs to be adapted in the yolov4.py as well as the input image size.
+Here it's importatnt that the input image size is a multiple of 32.

 ##